Loading...

 Stay Hydrated

-Consider incorporating a small amount of vinegar, such as apple cider vinegar, into your meal or as a dressing on a salad, as it may help reduce blood sugar spikes.
+Add a small amount of vinegar to your meal, such as in a salad dressing, as it may help lower post-meal blood sugar spikes.

 healthspan-mbl